ghisch/Solar-Router-for-ESPHome/docs/power_meter_proxy_client.md

     file: solar_router/power_meter_proxy.yaml
 ```

 This integration needs to know the IP address of the power meter proxy.
-This IP address has to be defined into `power_meter_ip_address` into `subtsitution` section of your configuration as in example ballow:
+This IP address has to be defined into `power_meter_ip_address` into `subtsitution` section of your configuration as in example bellow:

 ```yaml linenums="1"
 substitutions: